First point of contact

 - Find a practice that is close to where you live.
 Ideally, your huisarts should be able to reach you within 15 minutes by car in urgent cases.
-Some GPs will also only accept clients from the nearby neighbourhoods.
+Some family doctros will also only accept clients from the nearby neighbourhoods.
 Also, if you are sick, it is nice to have the GP close by.
-You can find a list of all the GP practices in Maastricht and their locations on our city map.
+You can find a list of all the family doctor practices in Maastricht and their locations on our city map.

-- What is the gender of the GP?
-Your GP may have to conduct medical examinations on you, so you might have a preference for a particular gender.
+- What is the gender of the family doctor?
+Your family doctor may have to conduct medical examinations on you, so you might have a preference for a particular gender.

 - Are there other healthcare providers nearby, such as a pharmacy, physiotherapist or hospital?

 - In what ways is it possible to schedule an appointment?
 For example by telephone or via the internet?

 When you’ve chosen the practice you want to register with, you should immediately go ahead and do so.
-Some GP practices allow you to register online; you’ll have to visit their website to check.
+Some family doctor practices allow you to register online; you’ll have to visit their website to check.
 You may also be able to register over the phone.
 Generally, you’ll need the following documents when you register with a GP: a valid ID, BSN and health insurance details.
 If you have a European Health Insurance Card (EHIC) it is enough to be used as health insurance.
-Some GPs are not accustomed to the EHIC card and thus may require you to have Dutch health insurance but know that this is not necessary.
+Some family doctors are not accustomed to the EHIC card and thus may require you to have Dutch health insurance but know that this is not necessary.
 However, you may have to first pay the bill yourself and then ask your EHIC provider for a reimbursement.

-It’s possible that your GP asks you to attend a first consultation to get to know you and your medical history; feel free to ask them any further questions about the Dutch healthcare system.
+It’s possible that your family doctor asks you to attend a first consultation to get to know you and your medical history; feel free to ask them any further questions about the Dutch healthcare system.
 It might also be a good idea to bring medical records and information about any medication you might be taking with you.

 Note that you can only be registered with one GP at a time.